Macadoshis/stalker-to-m3u/README.md

 File `tools/succeeded.json` must exist.

 An AI Gemini key is needed (https://aistudio.google.com/apikey).
-A free usage key is enough for `gemini-2.0-flash`.
+A free usage key is enough for `gemini-2.5-flash-preview-05-20` (the model can be changed).

 ### Script